-- FEMA plans to release Morris County’s revised preliminary Flood Insurance Rate Maps (FIRMs) on July 28, 2017.
+- FEMA released Morris County’s revised preliminary Flood Insurance Rate Maps (FIRMs) on August 22, 2017.

-- These revised preliminary FIRMs will update the flood hazard mapping along the Passaic River in the eastern part of Morris County as part of the appeal resolution with Passaic County.
+- These revised preliminary FIRMs update the flood hazard mapping along the Passaic River in the eastern part of Morris County.

 - Morris County is currently in the “Community Review and Comment” period (non-technical feedback) – the 90-day Appeal Period has not yet begun